-In this article we will explore how a small change in diet may be a way to kill a lot of cancer cells.
+In this article we will explore how a small change in diet may be a way to kill cancer cells.

-Recent research suggests that cancer cells are prone to being “stressed out” and chaotic.
-During these times of stress and chaos diet may be an effective weapon for patients whose cancers have returned or have become chemotherapy resistant.
+Recent research suggests that cancer cells are prone to becoming “stressed out” and chaotic in their behavior during the mutation process they go through to become more “chemo-resistant.”
+During these times of mutation, stress and chaos, a change in a person’s diet may be an effective weapon in killing cancer cells.
+Let’s see how.

 Let’s start with a study that explains the chaos cancer causes in cells.
-Then we can get to the research on how diet can kill this chaos and the cancer cells with them.
+Then we can get to the research on how diet can control this chaos and kill the cancer cells causing it.

-A team of Australian researchers wrote in the journal Oncogene:(1)
+A team of researchers wrote in the journal Oncogene:(1)

 “Chromosomal Instability, a hallmark of cancer, refers to cells with an increased rate of gain or loss of whole chromosomes or chromosome parts.
 Chromosomal Instability is linked to the progression of tumors with poor clinical outcomes such as drug resistance.
 Chromosomal Instability can give tumors the diversity to resist therapy, but it comes at the cost of significant stress to tumor cells.
 To tolerate this, cancer cells must modify their energy use to provide adaptation against genetic changes as well as to promote their survival and growth.”